TG9541/stm8ef/README.md

 The [binary release](https://github.com/TG9541/stm8ef/releases) provides ready-to-run Forth binaries with STM8 register definitions and a library for a range of STM8 chips and target boards.
 Build- and test-automation uses the uCsim STM8 simulator in a [GitHub Action](https://github.com/TG9541/stm8ef/actions).
 Releases are presented as "release" (stable), "pre-release" (unstable) and "[volatile](https://github.com/TG9541/stm8ef/releases/tag/volatile)" (latest).

 The binary release contains all necessary sources, tools and libraries needed by downstream projects for building a custom STM8 eForth core.
-The [modular build](https://github.com/TG9541/stm8ef-modular-build)) concept simplifies use cases like "adding board support", "custom memory layout", "tailored vocabulary" or a "mixed C/Forth project".
+The SDCC tool chain is used, and the [modular build](https://github.com/TG9541/stm8ef-modular-build) concept simplifies use cases like "adding board support", "custom memory layout", "tailored vocabulary" or a "mixed C/Forth project".

 ## About Forth